reactwg/react-native-releases/docs/guide-release-testing.md

 # Release Testing

-These steps needs to be followed by the release crew as part of the release process, to ensure that new versions published have a good level of stability.

-In most cases we should have 2 release crew members running release testing, on two separate machines.

-> [!Caution]
-> Currently, this flow can only be done on macOS machines.
+Release testing is manual testing the release crew does to sanity check that our new releases build and run and don't regress core experiences.

 > [!Important]
 > Make sure you have the right access/tokens set up.
 See [onboarding](./roles-and-responsibilities.md#onboarding-to-release-crew).

+> [!Caution]
+> Currently, this flow can only be done on macOS machines.

+> [!Note]
+> In most cases we should have 2 release crew members running release testing, on two separate machines.

 ## Steps